-More and more of us are becoming aware that people now expect personalised, interactive customer experiences when they engage with us.
+More and more of us are becoming aware that people now expect a personalised customer experience when they engage with us.

 But what does that actually mean?
 Well, if you’re engaging with them online, for example, it doesn’t hurt to know their name and their interests (presuming they’re happy to give them, of course – GDPR and all that).

-But what about if you’ve gone the extra mile to deliver an all-singing, all-dancing interactive customer experience on something like a touchscreen?
+But what about if you’ve gone the extra mile to deliver an all-singing, all-dancing interactive customer experience on something like a touchscreen experiences?
 Maybe you want to turn heads, and get people more aware of your brand and your solutions.

 An interactive experience that’s delivered on a touchscreen can deliver the ‘WOW’ factor – but how can you delight your customers once they’re using it?

-Regardless of how you’re delivering your interactive customer experience, we’ve provided some of the best ways to go above and beyond their expectations – after all, here at POPcomms, it’s something we help companies like Bosch, Roche and Arm achieve every day.
+Regardless of how you’re delivering your interactive customer experience, we’ve provided some of the best ways to go above and beyond their expectations.
+After all, here at POP, it’s something we help companies like Bosch, Roche and Arm achieve every day.

 Start with the basics (and know who they are)